Explore even further into the house at Clandon Park in 2017

-The walkway will be extended and we're hoping to give access to areas of the house unseen since the fire, where you’ll discover close-up views of the incredible structure.
-Although all is quiet in the house at the moment, there is much essential work going on behind the scenes to prepare for the restoration and rebuilding of this significant house.
+The walkway has been extended to give access to areas of the house unseen since the fire, where you’ll discover close-up views of the incredible structure.
+Although all is quiet in the house at the moment, essential work is going on behind the scenes to prepare for the restoration and rebuilding of the house.

 Planning your visit

 Amenities are still limited following the fire, but temporary toilets (one accessible) are a welcome addition to our site.
 Refreshments are also now available from our catering unit, including hot and cold drinks and light snacks.
 You’ll also be able to picnic in the garden.
 Please dress for the weather, sensible footwear is recommended, hard hats and high-vis jackets will be provided and must be worn at all times whilst on the walkway.
 This experience is not suitable for children under two years of age.

 The garden is partly accessible, with limited access for pushchairs and wheelchairs due to the lack of hard paths.
 Unfortunately the walkway into the house is not accessible to wheelchairs and assistance dogs only are welcome.